 As a BDC, we generally are required to meet an asset coverage ratio of total assets to total borrowings and other senior securities, which include all of our borrowings and any preferred stock we may issue in the future, of at least 200%.
 This means that for every \$100 of net assets, we may raise \$100 from senior securities, such as borrowings or issuing secured stock.
 If this ratio declines below 200%, we may not be able to incur additional debt and may need to sell a portion of our investments to repay some debt when it is disadvantageous to do so, and we may not be able to make distributions.
-On March 23, 2018, the President signed into law the Small Business Credit Availability Act (the "SBCAA"), which included various changes to regulations under the federal securities laws that impact BDCs, including changes to the 1940 Act to allow BDCs to decrease their asset coverage requirement to 150% from 200% under certain circumstances.
-The Company currently has not determined whether to take advantage of the additional leverage.
-If the Company chooses to take advantage of such additional leverage, it will mean that for every \$100 of net assets, we may raise \$200 from senior securities, such as borrowings or issuing secured stock.
-If this ratio declines below 150%, we may not be able to incur additional debt and may need to sell a portion of our investments to repay some debt when it is disadvantageous to do so, and we may not be able to make distributions.

 Illustration.
 The following table illustrates the effect of leverage on returns from an investment in our common stock assuming various annual returns, net of expenses.
 The calculations in the table below are hypothetical and actual returns may be higher or lower than those appearing below.
-The calculation is based on our level of borrowing at December 31, 2017, which represented borrowings equal to 26.9% of our total assets.
-On such date, we also had \$799.9 million in total assets; an average cost of funds of 5.0%; \$214.8 million in principal amount of debt outstanding; and \$571.1 million of total net assets.
-In order to compute the "Corresponding Return to Common Stockholders," the "Assumed Return on Portfolio (Net of Expenses Other than Interest)" is multiplied by the total value of our assets at December 31, 2017 to obtain an assumed return to us.
-From this amount, the interest expense calculated by multiplying the interest rate of 5.0% by the \$214.8 million in principal amount of debt outstanding is subtracted to determine the return available to stockholders.
-The return available to stockholders is then divided by the total value of our net assets at December 31, 2017 to determine the "Corresponding Return to Common Stockholders."
+The calculation is based on our level of borrowing at December 31, 2015, which represented borrowings equal to 32% of our total assets.
+On such date, we also had \$1,150.3 million in total assets; an average cost of funds of 5.7%; \$364.5 million in debt outstanding; and \$753.8 million of total net assets.
+In order to compute the "Corresponding Return to Common Stockholders," the "Assumed Return on Portfolio (Net of Expenses Other than Interest)" is multiplied by the total value of our assets at December 31, 2015 to obtain an assumed return to us.
+From this amount, the interest expense calculated by multiplying the interest rate of 5.7% by the \$364.5 million debt is subtracted to determine the return available to stockholders.
+The return available to stockholders is then divided by the total value of our net assets at December 31, 2015 to determine the "Corresponding Return to Common Stockholders."
 Actual interest payments may be different.

-Assumed Return on Portfolio (Net of Expenses Other than Interest)(1) -10% -5% 0% 5% 10% Corresponding Return to Common Stockholders -15.9% -8.9% -1.9 5.1% 12.1%
+Assumed Return on Portfolio (Net of Expenses Other than Interest)(1) -10% -5% 0% 5% 10% Corresponding Return to Common Stockholders (18.0)% (10.4)% (2.7)% 4.9% 12.5%